Apple CEO Cook opposes Trump, backs 'dreamer' immigrants in Supreme Court

 The program currently shields about 700,000 immigrants often called “Dreamers,” mostly Hispanic young adults, from deportation and provides them work permits, though not a path to citizenship.

-More than 100 companies, including Alphabet Inc’s Google and IBM Corp, joined a brief backing “Dreamers” at an earlier stage of the litigation.
+More than 100 companies, including Alphabet Inc’s (GOOGL.O) Google and IBM Corp(IBM.N), joined a brief backing “Dreamers” at an earlier stage of the litigation.

 Cook’s brief stated that the motivation for weighing in on one of the biggest cases before the Supreme Court in its new term that starts on Monday was to support of the company’s diverse workforce.